BryceKearney/sysadmin-notes/Hypervisors, Containerization/Proxmox/Get CPU core speeds for CPU pinning.md

 ```
 cpufreq-info
 ```
-My Favorite, gives cores beside it, minimum and maximum, if performance or powersave is available.
+My Favorite, gives cores beside it, minimum and maximum, if performance or power save is available.
+Also looks the best to me.
-Also look

 ---------------